The best Integrated Development Environments (IDE) for Python make it simple and easy to run and test code with python.

-An Integrated Development Environment (IDE) allows you to run programming code written in different programming languages, and having an IDE to run Python is important due to Python's increasingly popular use across a range of computing and scientific applications, underlined by the rise of analytics and business intelligence.
+An Integrated Development Environment (IDE) allows you to run programming code written in different programming languages, and having an IDE to run Python is important due to Python's increasingly popular use across a range of computing and scientific applications, underlined by the rise of analytics and business intelligence (opens in new tab).

 While very simple programs don't require specialist tools, once past that stage some form of IDE becomes necessary, but there are a number of different types and some are better at supporting some languages than others.
 Additionally, some IDE's have limits on how much code you can use, though are often free to compensate, while paid-for IDE's allow for much more freedom.

-- Check out the best online courses for learning Python.
+We've also listed the best online courses for learning Python.

 Atom has its own comprehensive package manager, and a huge community working on packages for it.
 As well as built-in Git and GitHub integration, Atom allows you to collaborate on coding projects in real-time via the Teletype package.
 Several thousand other packages are available, but Python coders looking for a more efficient workflow would do well to seek out a script package.

 This offering is based on the electron framework, so Atom is cross-platform, but also has a not inconsiderable memory footprint.
 Coders who prefer their apps to be lightweight will balk at the 400MB (including its dependencies) install footprint and should look elsewhere.
 But even on a modest system it runs fine and all the functionality Atom provides means that it’s well worth the space investment.

 Despite all its features, Atom has a clean interface and is much more beginner-friendly than you'd expect.
 The project view is helpful once you start to dabble with bigger projects and you are free to split the panels of the interface to suit your fancy.